greener-group/progres/README.md

 ## Installation

 1. Python 3.8 or later is required.
 The software is OS-independent.
 2. Install [PyTorch](https://pytorch.org) 1.11 or later, [PyTorch Scatter](https://github.com/rusty1s/pytorch_scatter), [PyTorch Geometric](https://github.com/pyg-team/pytorch_geometric) and [FAISS](https://github.com/facebookresearch/faiss) as appropriate for your system.
-A GPU is not required and will only provide speedup in certain situations since multiple workers can be used on CPU.
+A GPU is not required but may provide speedup in certain situations.
 Example commands:
 ```bash
 conda create -n prog python=3.9
 conda activate prog